matplotlib/matplotlib/doc/devel/testing.rst

 begin with ``"test_"`` and then within those files for functions beginning with ``"test"`` or classes beginning with ``"Test"``.

-Tests that have side effects that need to be cleaned up, such as created figures using the pyplot interface or modified rc params, will be automatically reset by the pytest fixture :func:`~matplotlib.tests.conftest.mpl_test_settings`.
+Some tests have internal side effects that need to be cleaned up after their execution (such as created figures or modified rc params).
+The pytest fixture :func:`~matplotlib.testing.conftest.mpl_test_settings` will automatically clean these up; there is no need to do anything further.

 Writing an image comparison test